Dangerous Liaisons: Opioid Use and Central Sleep Apnea

 What’s even worse: People addicted to opioids, who are then denied prescriptions, will simply go to the street to purchase illegal supplies.
 The American Medical Association estimates that 45 percent of heroin users started out as prescription opioid users.3

-Opioid Use Disorder (OUD) describes as “a problematic pattern of opioid use leading to problems or distress.”
-It’s now formally defined in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5).4
+OUD is described as “a problematic pattern of opioid use leading to problems or distress.”
+It’s now formally defined in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition.4

 Finally, the overprescription of opioids since the 1990s has led to quadruple the rate of drug overdose since 1999.
 Hence, the medical establishment now calls it “the opioid epidemic.”2